 If you want to overnight in an unfamiliar retail setting, stop and chat with people already parked there.
 “Talking to truck drivers is a great way to find out information, such as good or bad areas and rest stops to avoid,” suggests RV Life reader Dawn.

 It’s not hard to save money on one night stands.
-You’ll always have cost-effective options if you utilize RV trip planning apps in advance.
+You’ll always have cost-effective options if you utilize RV trip planning resources like RV Trip Wizard in advance.

 “At our age we like to keep daily journeys relative short…so being a member of various travel clubs, it’s usually not too difficult to find something close by our route in the $15-20 range for the night, complete with full hookups and other amenities.” says Michael Grandy.